-So, what’s the cause of all these forgotten and even lost pension plans?
-Well, the good news is that every employer now has to provide most of their workers with a pension plan that both they and their employees pay into.
 The bad news is that many employees don’t pay much attention to their workplace pension plan, or what it’s worth.
-And then, when they leave or change jobs, they often forget all about it.
+And then, when they leave or change jobs, many forget all about it.

 It’s estimated that the average UK employee changes job every five years, and for some it could be more often.
 So that could mean a lot of pension plans to keep track of.

-The millennial generation are likely to move jobs even more often with research reported by Talint International estimating they’ll have around 12 jobs over a working lifetime.
-Even more pension plans to keep an eye on!
+The millennial generation is likely to move jobs even more often with research reported by Talint International estimating they’ll have around 12 jobs over a working lifetime.
+Even more pension plans to manage!

 ABI research also found that only one in 25 people would instinctively think to tell their pension provider when they move home, which means contact details are out of date.

 If it’s been some time since you took out the pension plan, you could be in for a nice surprise as it’s had the potential to grow in value over the years.

 While this might not be right for everyone, having all your pensions savings in one plan can cut down on admin time, as well as potentially reducing the charges you pay.

 Remember, a pension is an investment, so its value can go down as well as up and it could be worth less than was paid in.

-Tracking down any old pensions, consolidating them into one plan if that benefits you, and keeping a regular eye on where you are with your retirement savings could help give you peace of mind about your financial future.
+Tracking down any old pension plans, consolidating them into one plan if that benefits you, and keeping a regular eye on where you are with your retirement savings could help give you peace of mind about your financial future.

 There are also really useful tools available, like our pension calculator, that make it easy for you to work out what you should be saving today to make sure that your future tomorrows are just as you want them to be.